jamesconstable/knausj_talon/emmakat/getting started with Talon.md

 Next, checkout this list of getting started commands: https://github.com/emmakat/knausj_talon/blob/devbranch/emmakat/list%20of%20commands.md

-If you'd like a notification to show you what Talon is hearing you say, add this notify.py somewhere in your user directory (anywhere in there is fine) https://github.com/emmakat/knausj_talon/blob/devbranch/emmakat/notify.py
+If you'd like a notification to show you what Talon is hearing you say, add this notify.py in users/yourusername/.talon/user (anywhere in the .talon/user folder is fine) https://github.com/emmakat/knausj_talon/blob/devbranch/emmakat/notify.py

 Get a good microphone (if you have only bluetooth, you're going to have a bad time).
 Join the hardware channel to see what others have recommended.